 Pipeline Inspections with Thermal Diagnostics

-Pipelines are a “special form of transport used to transport liquids (i.e. liquids and gases), or liquid mixtures with solid particles.”
-Thermographic pipeline inspections are an important component of the effective operation of long-distance piping systems supplying variable media with a temperature different from the temperature of the surrounding atmosphere.
+Pipelines are used to transport fluids such as liquids and gases, as well as liquid mixtures with solid particles.
+Thermographic pipeline inspections are an important component of the effective operation of long-distance piping systems supplying variable media.
+Because the temperature of the transported media differs from that of the surrounding air, thermal cameras can provide a vital role in inspection and maintenance efforts.
 By using thermographic systems, one can quickly detect and localize defects to pipeline insulation, as well as leaks.
 In some cases, leaks can even be detected and localized in underground pipelines.

 What is at Stake

 Thermodiagnostic tools can aid in the operation and maintenance of a wide variety of systems: hot water piping, water mains, steam piping, product piping (crude oil or gas piping), piping in chemical operating units, the food industry, agriculture, power plants, mines, and more.
-Moreover, in most cases, the pipeline not only transports material – it supplies heat energy to the transferred medium.
+In most cases, pipelines do not only transport material – they supply heat energy to the transferred medium.
 This heat depends on proper pipeline insulation, which can be determined through the detection of pressure losses in pipelines.
 Thus, the whole transport system must be completely sealed because leaks of media are not only losses of mass, energy and profits, but often ecological losses as well.

 Airborne Inspection of Pipelines